BeejLuig/bjcant.dev/content/blog/tachyons-css-modules/index.md

 1. **It's verbose**: If one tag requires some complex styling, you will be looking at a _long line of class names_.
 This is particularly apparent with media queries, as with the font-size above (i.e. `f3 f2-m f1-l`).

 Combine Tachyons with CSS Modules and you have a solution to both of these problems: **class name composition**!
 I want to take you through my approach to this pattern using Webpack.

+Things we will learn:

+- How to setup a webpack config for CSS Modules
+- How to integrate the Tachyons library into your project
+- How to compose styles
+- How to use PostCSS to avoid `@import` pitfalls
+- How to alias filepaths in `composes` rules

 ## Setup the project